Ebba Secka

 Biography

-At national level, I served at all levels of the health delivery system in the Gambia at various capacity ranging from General Nursing and Midwifery practitioner, a Community Health Nursing Supervisor at the Village Health Services, Health Facility Officer In charge, Departmental Matron at Hospital Level, Regional Principal Nursing Officer, Principal Research Officer, Principal Program Officer Reproductive Maternal Newborn Child and Adolescent Health and a Regional Director of Health Services in one of the biggest health regions in the Gambia.
+At national level, I served at all levels of the health delivery system in the Gambia at various capacity ranging from General Nursing and Midwifery practitioner, Health Facility Officer In charge, Departmental Matron at Hospital at the Country’s main Referral Hospital, Regional Principal Nursing Officer, Principal Research Officer, Principal Program Officer Reproductive Maternal Newborn Child and Adolescent Health and a Regional Director of Health Services in one of the biggest health regions in the Gambia.

-At the UN level, I worked as Child Survival and Development officer at UNICEF Gambia Country office for two years, and technically supported Health and HIV, Immunization, Nutrition and WASH and also assumed responsibilities of the WASH Officer in lieu of one for the country Office for a period of a year.
+At the UN level, I worked as Child Survival and Development officer at UNICEF Gambia Country office for two years, and technically supported Health and HIV, Immunization, Nutrition and WASH.

 At international Level, I trained as a consultant on Disease Surveillance and Routine Immunization by CDC at Atlanta, and then worked as Stop Transmission of Polio consultant with the WHO Country Office in Uganda in Eastern Africa under the Polio Eradication Initiative Program for a period of two years.

-At national coordination level , I volunteered and took a lead role as National Task Force Chairperson for the Global Fund New Funding Model for Tuberculosis added HSS for the Gambia in 2014, and we collectively as a nation succeeded with a grant of Seven million dollars funding for TB programming and additional Three Million dollars for HSS.
+In 2014, I volunteered and took a lead role as National Task Force Chairperson for the Global Fund New Funding Model for Tuberculosis added HSS for the Gambia, and we collectively as a nation succeeded with a grant of Seven million dollars funding for TB programming and additional Three Million dollars for HSS.
+In 2022-2023, I took the technical lead in the development and validation of the first ever Africa CDC Reproductive Health Strategic Priorities 2022-2026.

 TRANSLATE THIS PAGE >